NuGet packages in the package registry

 4. Optional.
 In the Exceptions text box, enter a regular expression that matches the names and versions of packages to allow.

-If the .nuspec file isn’t located in the root of the package, the package might not be recognized as a duplicate.
+If the .nuspec file is not located in the root of the package or the beginning of the archive, the package might not be immediately recognized as a duplicate.
+When it is inevitably recognized as a duplicate, an error displays in the Package manager page.

-If multiple packages have the same name and version, when you install a package, the most recently-published package is retrieved.
+The GitLab package registry can contain multiple packages with the same name and version.
+If you install a duplicate package, the latest published package is retrieved.

 Install the latest version of a package by running this command: